 Explaining the Project

 The roots of the Environmental Justice Chronicles go back more than a decade.
 In 2004, Michael Shellenberger and Ted Nordhaus sent shockwaves through environmental communities with their provocatively-titled essay “The Death of Environmentalism.”Claiming that environmentalists in the United States were like generals fighting the last war, the authors urged that tackling climate change requires a rethinking of the most basic assumptions about the nature of environmental problems, and the solutions needed to overcome those problems.
 Nearly a decade into this Death of Environmentalism debate, what we are seeing may actually be the death of the environment itself.

+The Environmental Justice Chronicles, and the Earth Defender Series are our response.
 Once scorned as representing “an all-time low” in education, comic books have recently come into their own as educational tools.
 Rechristened “graphic novels,” many comic books now grapple with weighty social issues on a regular basis.
 In 2011, the United States Center for Disease Control released Preparation 101: Zombie Pandemic—a graphic novel targeting emergency preparedness.

 It certainly helps that artist Charlie LaGreca created a visually-stunning book.
 Mayah’s Lot stands alone as a storybook, but it also provides valuable environmental justice lessons.
 It is an ideal tool for bringing environmental messages to a generation steeped in highly visual and interactive ways of learning.
 Students learn alongside Mayah, the young heroine, as she organizes her already environmentally over-burdened neighborhood to prevent the siting of a hazardous waste facility on a nearby vacant lot.
 To succeed, she must navigate administrative law hurdles, produce compelling advocacy grounded in fact-based reasoning (a big component of the new Common Core Learning Standards), and mobilize popular support.